metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     Each of these prompts have `?` which the user can type to get more information about prompt choices.

-4. In comment based help (module main documentation source)
+4. In comment based help (module and script main documentation source)

-    Functions that are part of a module must have comment based help.\
+    Functions that are part of a module or solo scripts must have comment based help.\
-    Purpose of comment based help is for module user to be able to run `Get-Help` on target function.
+    Purpose of comment based help is for the end user to learn what the codes does or to be able to run `Get-Help` on target function or script.

-    For examples and comment based syntax see:
+    For examples, and comment based syntax see:
     - [About Comment-based Help][about comment based help]
     - [Examples of Comment-Based Help][comment based help examples]

     You must avoid following comment based content to avoid errors while generating online help files:
     - .LINK entries must contains only one link and nothing else
     - Avoid dashes in comments such as `------`
+    - Avoid lines starting with a backslash `\` or any non alphanumeric character

 5. In module Help folder (module online documentation)

-    The `Scripts` folder contains `UpdateHelp.ps1` which when run will scan comment based help and generate online documentation for `Get-Help -Online` and help content for `Update-Help` on target module.
+    The `Scripts` folder contains `UpdateHelp.ps1` which when run will scan comment based help and\
+    generate online documentation for `Get-Help -Online` and help content for `Update-Help` on\
+    target module.

-    Generated module documentation is of markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site.
+    Generated module documentation is in markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site with `Get-Help -Online`

 6. In Readme folder (general project documentation)